Mazda BT-50 review, specifications & buyer's guide

 Maximum tow capacity: 3500 kg

-Seating Capacity: Five
+Seating Capacity: Up to five

 Warranty: 2 years / unlimited kilometres

-Service interval: 6 months or 10,000 km (whichever comes first)
+Servicing: 6 months or 10,000 km (whichever comes first)

 Spare wheel: Full-sized